 And there are enough complaints from people who had their accounts banned before getting paid, so my RapidWorkers' recommendation is proceed with caution.

 Having said that, I have some read some positive reviews as well, so again, I am NOT calling them scam.

 I want to make it clear that my opinion is just that… an opinion.
 My intent is not to discourage you from joining RapidWorkers and if you read the previous section of this review, you'll understand my hesitation in recommending them.

-I've seen sites like this before that get you to sign up, do tasks and when it comes time to pay you, they come up with excuses like you didn't do the task properly or that they detected fraud on your account.
+I've seen sites like this before, like Texting Factory, that get you to sign up, do tasks and when it comes time to pay you, they come up with excuses like you didn't do the task properly or that they detected fraud on your account.